5 Worst Pieces Of Divorce Advice For Men

 Bad Advice: Get revenge.
 Getting back at an ex whom you feel has wronged you by draining a joint bank account, or worse, may provide you short-term satisfaction.
 But it’s more likely to yield long-term headaches and heartaches.
 Do you really want your children to suffer the brunt of financial hardship?
 By modeling mature behavior and appropriate conflict-resolution skills, you will show them that you love them more than you hate your ex.

 Everyone wants to seek comfort during the maelstrom of divorce.
 But heeding woefully misguided advice from non-legal professionals will just make your divorce worse.
 Need clear guidance?
 Our experienced family law attorneys can help.
-Please contact us today to schedule your free consultation.
+Please contact us today to schedule your initial consultation.

 Perilous Mistakes Men Make In Divorce